JanBren/janja_brendel/content/authors/admin/_index.md

 My interest in academic work has started at LSE, where I completed my post- and undergraduate studies.
 Professors gave us a lot (really  a lot!!!) of research papers to read and raised a lot of conceptual issues during their lectures.
 This helped to train us to become independet thinkers and future scholars.
 In hindsight, this was probably the best training for my PhD.
 While completing the course work of the Berlin Doctoral Program of Economics and Management Science (BDPEMS), it also helped me to start to work on my own projects.
 Still obsessed with learning new things, I still enjoy going to interesting courses, such as courses on machine learning.

-Generally, I am interested in empirical financial accounting research.
+I am interested in empirical financial accounting research in general.
 Particularly, I am interested in understanding the determinants and consequences of firms’ financial transparency as well as the consequences of disclosure regulation in capital markets.
 I have a distinct interest in short sellers as well as financial institutions.